 - 2 in a physical or natural science (including at least one laboratory science)

 - 5 additional college preparatory units to total 18

 All students are encouraged to select their additional units from the areas of English, foreign language, mathematics, social science, or laboratory science.
-We consider students who complete the most rigorous secondary school courses available to them the strongest candidates.
+The strongest candidates for admission and scholarships are those who students who have completed the most rigorous courses available to them.

 *Please note that we require standard, college preparatory Algebra 1 and 2, which cover the full content of this subject matter; courses such as “Algebra 2 with Financial Applications,” or “Algebra 2 with Personal Finance” do not satisfy our minimum math requirement.

 **We will accept two years of American Sign Language coursework (documented on the high school transcript) as satisfaction of our foreign language requirement.
 Also, first-year foreign language courses completed in the eighth grade will be counted toward the minimum two year requirement.

 +Students who have 18 units of college preparatory course work who attend high schools that do not offer foreign language may still be considered for admission.
 The admission committee will consider all aspects of the student’s application, with special emphasis on the rigor of the courses selected and academic performance in those courses.
 Students admitted under these circumstances will be required to take foreign language coursework in their first year at URI.

 How to Apply

 The University of Rhode Island will remain test-optional for the 2023-2024 admission cycle.

 Students will not be required to submit standardized test scores as part of the admission process.
 We will review all applications in a holistic manner, considering grades earned during high school, level of challenge of courses completed (including senior year courses), letters of recommendation, essays, special talents, and involvement and leadership in schools and/or communities.